General

 Call our office as soon as possible at 717-730-0711, ext.
 01, with your order number, and we can adjust the order for you over the phone.
 You may also email us at info@classicalsubjects.com.
 Please provide your order number and a phone number to contact you.

 Yes!
-We have streaming available for all of our videos, and an MP3 download option for all of our CDs.
+We have streaming available for all of our videos, as well as online audio files that are accessible through the My Library account for all of our CDs.
 The streaming option provides the convenience of instant access, as well as desktop, smart TV, and mobile viewing capabilities.
 Streaming access lasts for the life of the product.

 Generally, students with learning challenges who are still independent learners, engaged readers, and good with language arts will do very well with our curricula.
 Students with auditory processing challenges will especially benefit from the oral components and video lessons of our programs.
 We highly recommend purchasing a copy of Simply Classical: A Beautiful Education for Every Child by Cheryl Swope, who pursued a classical education for her special-needs students.
 We also suggest looking at the Simply Classical curriculum available from Memoria Press, and mixing and matching between our series and theirs to ensure the best fit for your student.
 Above all, we encourage parents and teachers to focus on covering the basics (reading, math, grammar learned through foreign language) and to dive deeper into these subject areas and foster interest in them rather than adding too much too soon.
 Connecting with other local homeschoolers in your area can also be of great benefit for determining how to balance your state’s education requirements with your student’s own unique needs and interests.